Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Proofs for Information-based Complexity

 We now prove our upper bound for log-partition estimation with stochastic evaluation points through approximation and importance sampling:

 \thmUpperStochLog*

 \begin{proof} The bound $O_{m, d}(Bn^{-m/d})$ can be achieved even through methods with deterministic evaluation points, as proven in \Cref{thm:deterministic_points_rates}, hence we only need to show the other bound.
-Since the bounds agree for $n=1$, we can in the following assume $n \geq 2$.
+Since the first bound is always better for $n=1$, we can, in the following, assume $n \geq 2$.

 Let $\tilde S_n \in \calA_n$ be a sequence of methods for which the worst-case errors

 achieve the optimal rate $O_{m, d}(Bn^{-m/d})$ for the approximation problem on $\calF_{d, m, B}$.

 Set $N \equalDef \lfloor n/2\rfloor$, such that $N = \Omega(n)$ (since we assumed $n \geq 2$) and $2N \leq n$.
 Set $g \equalDef \tilde S_N(f)$.
 For $N$ i.i.d.\ random variables $X_1, \hdots, X_N \sim P_g$, set